Want to have some stylish artwork displays but not sure how? Maybe you have some extra space on a wall that needs filling?

 Select a frame that will enhance your artwork as well as complement your décor.
 There are options such as timber, metal or acrylic frames to choose from.

 Adding some matt board around the artwork can give a beautiful, professional look to your piece.
 The matt board helps to ‘high-light’ your art and make it pop.
 There are a variety of colours and sizes available, but white or off-white mats are versatile and work well with most art pieces.

-Key places to hang are above a couch, headboard, foyer, fireplace, or in a staircase.
+Key places to hang are above a couch, bedhead, foyer, fireplace, or in a staircase.

-If you’re hanging pictures that will be viewed from a standing position such as in hallways the best rule of thumb is to hang your artwork so it’s at eye height.
+If you’re hanging pictures that will be viewed from a standing position such as in hallways, the best rule of thumb is to hang your artwork so it’s at eye level.